Florida Dating Violence Injunction Laws

 The attorneys at Musca Law are experienced in defending people against dating violence injunctions in Florida.
 These injunctions can have serious consequences, which is why our firm works tirelessly to defeat pending petitions for permanent injunctions.
 We also assist clients with modifying or dissolving existing injunctions.
 Contact our office today to find out how we can help you.

-Florida’s Laws Pertaining to Dating Violence Injunctions
+Florida’s Laws Pertaining to Dating Violence Restraining Orders

 Florida has a specific set of laws applicable to dating violence, including laws pertaining to injunctions for protection against dating violence.
 Under Florida Statute § 784.046, “dating violence” refers to any violent acts that take place between two people who are or recently were in a romantic relationship.
 Violent acts might include assault, battery, sexual assault, sexual battery, stalking, kidnapping, or any aggravated crimes involving the same.